-There are a few third-party apps that are compatible with Android Auto such as iHeart Radio, Pandora, Facebook Messenger, and Audible.
-While the support for third-party apps is limited, many apps cut.
+There are some third-party that are compatible with such as iHeart Radio, Pandora, Facebook Messenger, and Audible.
+While the support for third-party apps is limited, many apps are cut.
 All you need to do is download and install them.

 Conditions to use Android Auto